 When you use native Facebook dialogs you can enable sharing without adding Facebook Login.
 Like our native buttons, they offer out-of-the-box implementation.

-The Share Dialog is an easy way to let people share content without having them to log into your app or grant any permissions.
-It works on web, Android and iOS.
+The Share Dialog is an easy way to let people share content without requiring them to log into your app or grant any permissions.
+It works on Web, Android, and iOS.

 On mobile, when someone shares with the Share Dialog, the dialog makes a fast app-switch to the Facebook app on their device.
 We also have a web dialog as a fallback if someone doesn't have the native Facebook app installed.

 Use the Message dialog to let people privately share content to Messenger.
-Like the Share dialog, it's a native sharing component that doesn't require you to implement Facebook Login or request
+Like the Share dialog, it's a native sharing component that doesn't require you to implement Facebook Login.

 The Message dialog enables people to share links, images and Open Graph stories.
 On mobile, someone must have the native Messenger app installed.